-Michael Schønwandt (born 10 September 1953 in Copenhagen) is a Danish conductor.
+Michael Schønwandt (born 10 September 1953 in Frederiksberg) is a Danish conductor.
 In Denmark, he studied piano, theory, and composition, and later continued musical studies at the Royal Academy of Music in London.

 Schønwandt was principal guest conductor of the Théâtre National de La Monnaie from 1984 to 1987, and held the same post with the Danish National Symphony Orchestra from 1987 to 2000.
 Schønwandt has also served as chief conductor of the Berliner Sinfonie-Orchester from 1992 to 1998.
-In May 2009, Schønwandt was named principal conductor of the Netherlands Radio Chamber Philharmonic and formally took up the post in August 2010.
+In May 2009, Schønwandt was named principal conductor of the Netherlands Radio Chamber Philharmonic In August 2010 he formally took up the post, which he held until the orchestra's dissolution in 2013.